 - Alaska State Parks trails: Includes the Chena River State Recreation Area, which has lots of trails, motorized and non-motorized.
 Consider buying an annual park pass just to support the parks, including the trails!
 You can also donate here.
 Trail reports can be found here.

 - BLM Alaska: The federal Bureau of Land Management oversees more than 70 million acres of land in Alaska with miles and miles of trails.
-The best way to find trails is from its main page or from its Recreation Activities page.
+The best way to find trails is from its main page or from its Visit page.
 A direct link to the popular White Mountains NRA is under “North of Fairbanks” below.

 - Fairbanks & Interior Hiking Trails: A list of nearly 30 trails suitable for hiking.